j-gilla/tech-test-040523/README.md

 # TODO For Production Quality Carousel:

+- **CMS & CDN for Images**: Implement a CMS and CDN to allow for easy content management and faster load times.

 - **Add ARIA attributes and roles**: Improve the carousel's accessibility by adding ARIA attributes and roles to make it more usable for people using assistive technologies like screen readers.

 - **Optimize images**: Ensure that images used in the carousel are optimized for the web to reduce load times and improve performance.
 Use responsive images by providing multiple sizes using the srcset attribute and proper image formats like WebP.